-One of our most popular events, Water 101 details the history, geography, legal and political facets of water in California as well as hot topics currently facing the state.
+One of our most popular events, our annual Water 101 Workshop details the history, geography, legal and political facets of water in California as well as hot topics currently facing the state.

-Taught by some of the leading policy and legal experts in the state, the one-day workshop gives attendees a deeper understanding of the state’s most precious natural resource.
+Taught by some of the leading policy and legal experts in the state, the one-day workshop on Feb.
+7 gave attendees a deeper understanding of the state’s most precious natural resources.

-The annual workshop, to be held at McGeorge School of Law in Sacramento, will be beneficial to water resource industry staff, engineering and environmental firm personnel, city council members, county supervisors, legislators, legislative staff, press, advocates, attorneys, stakeholders, environmentalists, public interest organizations and water district directors.
+The annual workshop, held at McGeorge School of Law in Sacramento, was geared toward water resource industry staff, engineering and environmental firm personnel, city council members, county supervisors, legislators, legislative staff, press, advocates, attorneys, stakeholders, environmentalists, public interest organizations and water district directors.

 “Great workshop.
 Loved it!
 Learned a lot and I feel inspired.”